AjNavneet/News-Search-Sentence-BERT-ANNOY/readme.md

 ### Data Preprocessing

-- Clean and preprocess the news article dataset, including tokenization, removal of stop words, and normalization.
+- Clean and preprocess the news article dataset, including tokenization, stop word removal, and normalization.

 ### SBERT Training

-- Train the Sentence-BERT (SBERT) model using the preprocessed news articles to generate semantically meaningful sentence embeddings.
+- Train the Sentence-BERT (SBERT) model using preprocessed news articles to generate semantically meaningful sentence embeddings.

 ### ANNOY Indexing

-- Utilize the ANNOY library to create an index of the SBERT embeddings, enabling fast and efficient approximate nearest neighbor search.
+- Use the ANNOY library to create an index of SBERT embeddings, enabling efficient approximate nearest neighbor search.

 ### Deployment on AWS with Docker

-- Containerize the project components, including the Flask API, SBERT model, and ANNOY index, using Docker.
+- Containerize project components, including the Flask API, SBERT model, and ANNOY index, using Docker.
-- Deploy the Docker containers on AWS EC2 Instance.
+- Deploy Docker containers on an AWS EC2 Instance.

 ---